-From the recording and mixing side of things, it is important to have the ability to break the song down sonically to evaluate everything that is happening, this is what takes place during the critical and analytical listening phase of music production.
+Looking at the 'behind the scenes' creation of a song - the recording and mixing a project - it's important to have the ability to break the song down sonically to evaluate everything that's happening.
+When we need to break things down, we are practicing both critical and analytical listening techniques during this important phase of music production.